An Arch Sage seeks to find a true deity that will save the kingdom from an evil invasion.

 “Please tell me?”
 Edith’s eyes widened.

-Thaylus continued going through an old scroll for several minutes before he was interrupted by Edith again.
+Thaylus searched through an old scroll before Edith interrupted again.
 “How long have you been down here?”

-“I have spent many hours reading through these books and scrolls.”
-He went back to his reading.
+“I have spent hours reading many books and scrolls.”
+He read on.

 Edith squirmed in his seat and ten minutes later, blurted out another question.
 “What are you reading?” asked Edith.
 He smiled broadly with glistening eyes.

-Thaylus frowned at Edith.
-Then after moments looking at the smile and glistening eyes of the prince, the sage smiled back.
+Thaylus smiled back.
 “You’re an inquisitive child Edith.
 It would only bore you.
 Now off to bed.”

 “Yes Sage Thaylus,” he said as he sulked off his chair.
-After taking his candle, he walked across the archives, to a door and up a spiraling staircase.
+After taking his candle, he walked across the archives, to a door and up a spiral staircase.